segmentio/segment-docs/src/connections/destinations/catalog/mutiny/index.md

 This destination is maintained by [Mutiny](https://mutinyhq.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners).
 For any issues with the destination, please [reach out to their team](mailto:mutinylovesyou@mutinyhq.com).

-_**NOTE:** Mutiny is currently in beta, which means that they are still actively developing the product.
-This doc was last updated February 21, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the Mutiny Destination and its documentation, please [let the Mutiny team know](mailto:mutinylovesyou@mutinyhq.com)!_
+_**NOTE:** This doc was last updated December 12, 2019.
+If you have any feedback to help improve the Mutiny Destination and its documentation, please [let the Mutiny team know](mailto:mutinylovesyou@mutinyhq.com)!_

 ## Getting Started